-Road design improvements and new pavement - construction in early May
+Road design improvements and new pavement - construction is underway

-This summer, 20 Street S.W. will be re-paved between 26 Avenue S.W. and 34 Avenue S.W.
-At the same time, several improvements for people who walk, bicycle, take transit and drive will be implemented on 20 Street S.W.:
+This summer, 20 Street S.W. is being re-paved between 26 Avenue S.W. and 34 Avenue S.W.
+At the same time, several improvements for people who walk, bicycle, take transit and drive are being implemented on 20 Street S.W.:

-- A 4.5 km bikeway will be created to better connect people who bicycle from the existing pedestrian bridge over Glenmore Trail and the reservoir through Marda Loop to the inner city.
-Bicycle lanes will be installed between 26 Avenue S.W. and 54 Avenue S.W., with neighborhood greenways on the north and south ends.
+- A 4.5 km bikeway is being constructed to better connect people who bicycle from the existing pedestrian bridge over Glenmore Trail and the reservoir through Marda Loop to the inner city.
+Bicycle lanes are being installed between 26 Avenue S.W. and 54 Avenue S.W., with neighborhood greenways on the north and south ends.

-- Several pedestrian improvements will be installed, including: new wheelchair ramps, sections of new sidewalk, curb extensions and pedestrian refuge islands.
+- Several pedestrian improvements are being installed, including: new wheelchair ramps, sections of new sidewalk, curb extensions and pedestrian refuge islands.

-- Dedicated turn lanes will be added at 33 Avenue S.W. and 34 Avenue S.W. for the highest volume movements at those intersections to improve traffic flow.
+- Dedicated turn lanes are being added at 33 Avenue S.W. and 34 Avenue S.W. for the highest volume movements at those intersections to improve traffic flow.

-This project will connect to the bicycle lane and sidewalk improvements happening on Richmond Road S.W., between 17 Avenue S.W. and 20 Avenue S.W.
+This project connects to the bicycle lane and sidewalk improvements happening on Richmond Road S.W., between 17 Avenue S.W. and 20 Avenue S.W.

 (Click for larger image)